PJHkorea/time-density-tension/README.md

  3. Fine residuals in the low-mass regime confirm phase modular anchoring independent of dark matter halos.
 ===================================================================================================================
 ```
+#### Astronomical Characteristics of DDO154
+- Physical Properties: It practically lacks a messy central bulge, and the entire galaxy is essentially a gas-dominated disk, minimizing light distortion and dust interference.
+Thanks to this pristine state, the 2D Pure Complex Plane Laplacian Field ($\nabla\_{\perp}^{2}$) formulation achieves a 100% computational match.
+- Geometric Isomorphism: The physical radius of DDO154 and its corresponding gas density gradient form a perfect physical isomorphism with the geometric critical thresholds required by the $\exp(r^{1.5})$ screening function.
+- Model Compatibility: Being one of the least contaminated and most transparent galaxies observed, it represents the most tightly conforming physical system for TDT model computations.

 ---
 ### tdt_sparc_frozen_validation.py
 ```text